 Before visiting, you should be familiar with biosecurity guidelines which help prevent spreading this disease.
 Find out more at the following nidirect page.

-Castlewellan Forest Park caters for many outdoor activities including walking, caravanning and camping, horse riding and orienteering.
+Castlewellan Forest Park caters for many outdoor activities including walking, cycling, caravanning and camping and orienteering.

 Special events can be arranged by permit.
 Guided walks are also available on application.
 Such activities may include sporting events or educational visits.
 To arrange a special event or activity, contact the recreation manager at Castlewellan Forest Park.

 Essential tree harvesting works are currently being carried out at Castlewellan Forest Park, clearing areas affected by previous storms.
 For safety reasons, the horse trekking trail has been closed and we anticipate that harvesting operations will continue until the end of the summer.
 An alternative horse trekking trail is available at Tollymore Forest Park.